 Jim Casey Youth Opportunities Initiatives

-- Opened in 2006, the intergenerational Treehouse Community is a planned neighborhood where adoptive families and their children, older youth, and elders invest in one another's health, dreams and futures.
-In this village children find not just parents and a home, but also grandparents, playmates and an entire neighborhood designed to help them grow up in a nurturing environment, heal, and succeed in life.
+- The intergenerational Treehouse Community is a planned neighborhood where adoptive families and their children, older youth, and elders invest in one another's health, dreams and futures.
+Opened in 2006, this village children find not just parents and a home, but also grandparents, playmates and an entire neighborhood designed to help them grow up in a nurturing environment, heal, and succeed in life.

 - The Re-Envisioning Foster Care in America (REFCA) Movement launched in late 2010, and serves as a dynamic, collaborative model for regional investment in the success and well being of children and families who experience foster care.

-Both the Treehouse Community and the REFCA Movement are inspiring new collaborations and investment in the well being of children.
+Both the Treehouse Community and the REFCA Movement are inspiring regional and national collaborations that invest in the well-being of children.

 In 2002 Judy Cockerton established the Treehouse Foundation.
 As a foster/adoptive parent, educator, and social entrepreneur she saw the tremendous need for new approaches to support the success of some of our most vulnerable kids.